Want to hide some private files and folders on your Mac? Find out How to Hide Files on Mac.

 Your hard drive and files are secure by FileVault and others can only access them with your username and password.

-In the meanwhile, you can surf, watch something or plays games on your Mac.
+In the meanwhile, you can surf, watch something, or play games on your Mac.
 When the encryption is done, only you will be able to access your files and folder using your username/password.

 Using another account